Japan's household spending slumps as sales tax, weather weigh | MarketScreener

 While Friday's reading excludes the impact on spending from the virus outbreak originating in China, analysts expect it will hurt consumption in the coming months as tourism takes a hit.

-Japanese Prime Minister Shinzo Abe has ordered his government to take "all necessary steps" to mitigate the impact of the coronovirus outbreak on the economy, including tapping state budget reserves, Economy Minister Yasutoshi Nishimura said on Friday.
+Japanese Prime Minister Shinzo Abe has ordered his government to take "all necessary steps" to mitigate the impact of the coronavirus outbreak on the economy, including tapping state budget reserves, Economy Minister Yasutoshi Nishimura said on Friday.

-"There's a risk the coronovirus outbreak could hurt consumption, so we need to watch developments carefully," he said, adding the impact on inbound tourism is also a concern.
+"There's a risk the coronavirus outbreak could hurt consumption, so we need to watch developments carefully," he said, adding the impact on inbound tourism is also a concern.

 Japan's economy is expected to have shrunk in the fourth quarter last year due to the fallout from the sales tax hike and a powerful typhoon, after it had expanded an upwardly revised annualised 1.8% in the July-September period.